lhy6968/NLP-Programming/README.md

 • Review Rating Prediction: Review texts → Review Rating (an integer ranging from 1- 10)

 For the tasks our team proposed, we accomplished all of them mentioned in the proposal, with only little modifications shown below.

+Acquired and pre-processed data: DONE.

+Built Seq2Seq model with RNN / LSTM for Text Summarization: DONE.

+Built Seq2Seq model with Transformer for Text Summarization: DONE.

+Fine-tuned Seq2Seq model with BERT for Text Summarization: DONE.
+But we imple- mented BART instead of BERT.

+Built an RNN model for Review Rating Pre- diction: DONE.

+Fine-tuned BERT model for Review Rating Prediction: DONE.